top of page

 What if you could use a proven, specialized process like Discernment Counseling - in a focused, private intensive - to help you sort out what’s actually happening inside and between you, without taking months?

-That’s exactly what an Intensive can do.
+That’s exactly what a 2 session Discernment Counseling Intensive can do.

 It gives this decision the space, structure, and depth it actually requires - so you can move forward with confidence, knowing you gave yourself and your relationship the process it deserves.